Microsoft: Enterprises have upgraded Windows 10 just once a year from the start

 From there it's a guess, as Microsoft published the FAQ four months after 1803 and three and a half months before 1809 was ready for even the most daring.
 One possibility is that enterprises on 1709 upgraded to 1809 even in the face of that version's disastrous debut and resulting re-release.

-More probable, Computerworld believes, organizations rightly steered clear of the 1809 debacle and knowing by then that each yy09 version came with 30 months of support, decided to wait until this year's 1909 showed.
+More probable, Computerworld believes, organisations rightly steered clear of the 1809 debacle and knowing by then that each yy09 version came with 30 months of support, decided to wait until this year's 1909 showed.

 Because 1709 will be supported for Enterprise and Education until April 14, 2020, those customers will have approximately seven months from 1909's expected release to make the migration.
 That may seem like a tight timetable, but there are extenuating circumstances with 1909 that make it less of an ordeal than at first glance.

-"We decided to formalize this cadence - formalizing the way customers were already behaving," Microsoft stated in the FAQ.
+"We decided to formalise this cadence - formalising the way customers were already behaving," Microsoft stated in the FAQ.
 "The goal is to provide relief to those customers.

-"We fully appreciate that we have customers who may have 'normalized' to the 'March/April' releases and are skipping one," Microsoft added, referring to organizations that had also gone annual but had selected the yy03 upgrade to do that.
+"We fully appreciate that we have customers who may have 'normalised' to the 'March/April' releases and are skipping one," Microsoft added, referring to organisations that had also gone annual but had selected the yy03 upgrade to do that.

 Those enterprises will undoubtedly want to slip versions to yy09 for the 30-month support benefit, meaning that they'll have to do a second upgrade only six months after a first, or wait 18 months to move from spring to fall.

 "We know that they will figure out how to adjust," the FAQ continued.
 "We will be here to help that happen."